jonivrapi/intro-to-ml/Assignments/assignment-1.md

 # Assignment 1

 We will be working with the `Iris Dataset` -- typically used as the `Hello world!` of machine learning projects.
 This dataset can be found in the `sklearn datasets`.
-You can find the jupyter notebook for this assignment [here].
+You can find the jupyter notebook for this assignment [here](https://github.com/jonivrapi/intro-to-ml/blob/main/Assignments/Assignment-1.ipynb).
+Find the completed assignment [here](https://github.com/jonivrapi/intro-to-ml/blob/main/Assignments/Assignment-1-complete.ipynb).

 **Question 1:** How many datapoints are in this dataset?